Gaulomatic/AirPodsSanity/README.md

 ## How it improves your life

-So what that means is, you can live your life in pease, harmony and appreciate the rainbows and unicorns - once this app is installed.
+So what that means is, you can live your life in peace, harmony and appreciate the rainbows and unicorns - once this app is installed.

 ## What it doesn't do